-- All math placement, including SAT, ACT, PARC, and GED tests, expires in two years.
+- All math placement expires in two years, including SAT, ACT, PARC, and GED tests.
 All Writing and Reading placement tests, including ACT, SAT, PARC, and GED, expire in 5 years.

 - Students may take the Reading and Writing placement test twice, provided they have not enrolled in a sequence of reading or English courses.
 Once enrolled in the reading or English courses, students may not take the Writing or Reading placement test a second time unless they file an appeal.

 - The ALEKS math placement test is designed to be taken five times a year.
 Once students enroll in a math course, they may not take the math placement test again unless they file an appeal.

 If you’re unhappy with your allotted attempts, and you have not started the math, English, or reading courses, you may appeal your placement.
 The Appeal Form is available from the testing staff via a request to firstname.lastname@example.org.
 All decisions on appeals will be made by the appropriate academic department designee in 15 business days or less from the submission date of the appeal.
 All decisions are final.
 If approval is granted, the student may pursue one additional test attempt in the approved subject area.